Russia claims to have taken full control of Mariupol - NewsBreak

 Russia’s state news agency RIA Novosti quoted the ministry as saying a total of 2,439 Ukrainian fighters who had been holed up at the steelworks had surrendered since Monday, including over 500 on Friday.

+The defense of the steel mill had been led by Ukraine’s Azov Regiment, whose far-right origins have been seized on by the Kremlin as part of an effort to cast its invasion as a battle against Nazi influence in Ukraine.
+Russia said the Azov commander was taken away from the plant in an armored vehicle.

+Russian authorities have threatened to investigate some of the steel mill’s defenders for war crimes and put them on trial, branding them “Nazis” and criminals.
+That has stirred international fears about their fate.

-The steel mill had been the site of fierce fighting for weeks.
-The dwindling group of outgunned fighters had held out in the plant, drawing Russian airstrikes, artillery and tank fire, before their government ordered them to abandon its defense and save their lives.
+The steelworks, which sprawled across 4 square miles, had been the site of fierce fighting for weeks.
+The dwindling group of outgunned fighters had held out, drawing Russian airstrikes, artillery and tank fire, before their government ordered them to abandon the plant’s defense and save themselves.

-The complete takeover of Mariupol gives Putin a badly needed military victory in the war he began on Feb.
-24 — a conflict that was supposed to have been a lighting victory for the Kremlin but instead has seen the failure to take the capital of Kyiv, a pullback of forces to refocus on eastern Ukraine, and the sinking of the flagship of Russia’s Black Sea fleet.
+The complete takeover of Mariupol gives Putin a badly needed victory in the war he began on Feb.
+24 — a conflict that was supposed to have been a lightning conquest for the Kremlin but instead has seen the failure to take the capital of Kyiv, a pullback of forces to refocus on eastern Ukraine, and the sinking of the flagship of Russia’s Black Sea fleet.

-Still, military analysts said the city’s capture at this point holds more symbolic importance than anything else, since Mariupol was already effectively under Moscow’s control and most of the Russian forces that were tied down by the drawn-out fighting there have already left.
+Military analysts said Mariupol’s capture at this point is of mostly symbolic importance, since the city was already effectively under Moscow’s control and most of the Russian forces that were tied down by the fighting there had already left.

 Russian forces shelled a vital highway and kept up attacks on a key city in the Luhansk region, hitting a school among other sites, Ukrainian authorities said.
 Luhansk is part of the Donbas.

-The city endured some of the worst suffering of the war and became a worldwide symbol of defiance.
-An estimated 100,000 people remained from a prewar population of 450,000, many trapped without food, water, heat or electricity.
-Relentless bombardment left behind rows and rows of shattered or hollowed-out buildings.
+Mariupol endured some of the worst suffering of the war and became a worldwide symbol of defiance.
+An estimated 100,000 people remained out a prewar population of 450,000, many trapped without food, water, heat or electricity.
+Relentless bombardment left rows upon rows of shattered or hollowed-out buildings.

-Mariupol Mayor Vadym Boychenko accused the Russians of “hiding their military crimes” in the mass graves and labeled it “the new Babi Yar” — recalling the ravine in Kyiv where the Nazis massacred nearly 34,000 Ukrainian Jews during World War II.

-Ukrainian President Volodymyr Zelenskyy said on Monday that the evacuation of his forces from the bunkers and tunnels beneath Azovstal was done to save the lives of the fighters.
+Ukrainian President Volodymyr Zelenskyy said Monday the evacuation of his forces from the miles of tunnels and bunkers beneath Azovstal was done to save the lives of the fighters.

-“Ukraine needs Ukrainian heroes to be alive.
-It’s our principle,” Zelenskyy said.

-The Azovstal complex covers 11 square kilometers (4 square miles) and is threaded with about 24 kilometers (15 miles) of tunnels and bunkers.
-Earlier in May, hundreds of civilians were evacuated from the plant during humanitarian cease-fires.
+Earlier this month, hundreds of civilians were evacuated from the plant during humanitarian cease-fires and spoke of the terror of ceaseless bombardment, the dank conditions underground and the fear that they wouldn’t make it out alive.

-One civilian evacuee from Azovstal, who made it to the Ukrainian controlled city of Zaporizhzhia on May 3, said she went to sleep at the plant every night afraid she wouldn’t wake up.

-“You can’t imagine how scary it is when you sit in the bomb shelter, in a damp and wet basement, and it is bouncing and shaking,” said Elina Tsybulchenko, 54.

-As the end drew near at Azovstal, wives of fighters who held out at the steelworks spoke emotionally about what may have been their last contact with their husbands.
+As the end drew near at Azovstal, wives of fighters who held out at the steelworks told of what they feared would be their last contact with their husbands.

 Olga Boiko, wife of a marine, wiped away tears as she said that her husband had written her on Thursday: “Hello.
 We surrender, I don’t know when I will get in touch with you and if I will at all.
 Love you.
 Kiss you.
 Bye.”